 IEEE Editor Add the following text after P1342L60-62:

-subfields appended to the following packet transmitted to the initiator.
+subfields appended to the following packet transmitted to the initiator in the same allocation, with an MCS index greater than 0.
 The value of TRN-LEN in the following packet from the responder to the initiator shall be equal to the value of the TRN-LEN parameter in the RXVECTOR of the packet from the initiator.
+A responder may ignore a request for beam tracking within an allocation if no packets with an MCS index greater than 0 are transmitted from the responder to the initiator within the allocation.